Flight attendant wins discrimination case against Aeroflot

 Aeroflot in court denied the claims of discrimination, arguing that the company had no obligation to pay bonuses.

 But the company acknowledged its preference for slimmer cabin crews, claiming that there were objective reasons for it.
-Aeroflot said overweight attendants could pose a safety risk by blocking emergency exits and required more costly fuel to transport.
+Aeroflot said overweight attendants could pose a safety risk by blocking emergency exits and require costly fuel to transport.